jrhenderson1988/blixt-php/README.md

 ### Words

-Represent stems of words, unique to the whole index. (e.g. run is a stem of the words running, runner, runs etc.).
+Represents stems of words, unique to the whole index. (e.g. run is a stem of the words running, runner, runs etc.).
 An inverse document frequency is calculated and stored against the word to provide an index-wide IDF which can be used to perform schema-less searches against the index.